 For example, the 90 radial is selected and the plane is northeast of the VOR heading due east (so the FROM flag is displayed).
-This puts the plane north of the 90 radial and the NAV would appear as shown.
+This puts the plane north of the 90 radial and the VOR head would appear as shown.
 You must fly to the right to bring the plane in line with the radial.
-An intercept angle of five degrees toward the VOR will get you back on course.
+An intercept angle of five degrees toward the RADIAL will get you back on course.
 Further distances away may require an intercept angle of up to 45 degrees.

-Figure 32 The NAV display as it appears when the plane is on the same side of the VOR and "to the left" of the referenced radial.
+Figure 4.32 The VOR head display as it appears when the plane is on the same side of the VOR and "to the left" of the referenced radial.

 If the plane is south of the radial, the CDI is to the left of center.
-If the plane is heading due east (figure 33), the pilot must fly to the left to bring the plane in line with the radial.
+If the plane is heading due east (figure 4.33), the pilot must fly to the left to bring the plane in line with the radial.